-To understand the effects of an internal fault one should consider the physical process a little more in detail.
-The first phase (compression) starts with the arc ignition and ends after reaching the maximum pressure in the corresponding compartment.
-The enclosed air in the compartment will be heated depending on the arc energy with the pressure relief flaps closed.
-The pressure in the compartment rises which is directly proportional to arc fault current and the length of the arc and indirectly proportional to the volume of the faulted chamber.
+To understand the effects of an internal fault one should consider the physical process a little more in detail proportional to the volume of the faulted chamber.
 The duration of the compression phase and the maximum pressure rise depends on arc energy (arc fault current and arc voltage) and the volume of the chamber in which the fault occurs, as well as some other factors such as place and position of ignition, and any air circulation openings.